-The Merchants Payments Coalition is a group of retailers, supermarkets, restaurants, drug stores, convenience stores, gas stations, online merchants, and other businesses focused on reforming the U.S. payments system to make it more transparent and competitive.
+The Merchants Payments Coalition is a group of retailers, supermarkets, restaurants, drug stores, convenience stores, gas stations, online merchants, hotels and other businesses focused on reforming the U.S. payments system to make it more transparent and competitive.
 MPC firmly believes in opening up the payments market and introducing competition, which in turn would lower costs and drive innovation.

 When consumers pay for a purchase with a credit card, banks and the card companies charge merchants a percentage of the transaction, averaging a little over 2 percent but sometimes as high as 4 percent, to process the payment.

 Fees charged by the banks that issue credit and debit cards make up the largest share (about 80 percent) of these fees.
 In addition, card networks such as Visa and Mastercard charge merchants a network fee and the merchant’s card processor (often its regular bank) charges a fee as well, sometimes called an acquiring fee or processor fee.